What does it mean to be a martyr? That’s the question we tried to answer last week

 Fr.
 Jon Sobrino, SJ, who would have been killed that night had he not been lecturing in Bangkok (and who still lives at the UCA), once said,

 “The Resurrection of Jesus is...a symbol of hope...I don't see how you can show love...without being in solidarity with the victims of this world.
 And if you are in solidarity with the victims, I don't see how you can avoid the cross.
 The theology of the cross is the theology of love in our real world.”

-This Holy Week, as we contemplate the Cross, let’s remember that: The theology of the Cross is the theology of love.
+Let’s remember that: the theology of the cross is the theology of love.

-Martyrdom is like love: It is the giving it all.
+Martyrdom is like love: it is giving it all.
 It may not mean death for most of us, but we are still called to give it all.
 Even unto death.

 Read more about the Jesuit Martyrs of El Salvador.

 For more on El Salvador and Archbishop Romero, visit our Romero page.